 Industrial Hygiene Study

-Quantitative IH Assessment - Evaluation of actual personal workplace exposure to chemical, physical, radiological, and/or biological agents using accredited numerical and mathematical analysis
+Quantitative IH Assessment - Evaluation of actual personnel workplace exposure to chemical, physical, radiological, and/or biological agents using accredited numerical and mathematical analysis

 Exposure assessment entails the identification, characterization, estimation, and evaluation of workplace exposures and is a primary mechanism for decision-making in the prevention of occupational injury and illness.
 Exposure information is critical for determining if a chemical contaminant poses a risk to workers.
 The success of any exposure assessment is related to its design and inherent sampling strategy.
-Proper advance planning minimizes sampling and measurement errors and maximizes the likelihood of obtaining useful information.
+Proper advanced planning minimizes sampling and measurement errors and maximizes the likelihood of obtaining useful information.
 This should include developing a written sampling plan with sufficient detail to describe the purpose(s), objectives, methodologies, how results will be interpreted and communicated, and how data will be managed.
-The following sections provide information on the elements that should be included in a plan.